FPtje/Sublime-GLua-Highlight/README.txt

- place the "Gmod Lua" folder in %APPDATA%\Sublime Text\Packages
+Run the 1installer.bat if you have sublime text installed on windows.

- If you run the portable version, put it in Sublime Text ...\Data\Packages
+If you run any other version, manually copy this folder to Sublime Text 2: ...\Data\Packages

- Open a lua file and go to view > Apply Syntax Highlighting > Gmod Lua
+Open a lua file and go to view > Apply Syntax Highlighting > Gmod Lua.
+This file and the next one you'll open will have the GLua syntax.